© February 20, 2012, Christopher D. Carroll iAndCashFlow

 This is an example of the famous theorem by Modigliani and Miller (1958), who showed that under perfect capital markets the value of the firm is identical whether its investment is financed by equity, debt, or any combination of the two.

 It is precisely to get around this result that models of imperfect capital markets were invented, since from the beginning many economists did not believe that the result is a plausible description of reality (including, I believe, Modigliani and Miller).
-Indeed, the existence (and high salaries) of corporate financial officers constitute a proof that the proposition is not true.
-What remains true, however, is that models of investment that relax the assumption of perfect capital markets are much more difficult to work with and harder to extract implications from than the perfect capital markets versions.
+Indeed, the existence (and high salaries) of corporate financial officers constitute a proof that the proposition is not true – if it were true, CFOs would have no effect on the value of the firm, and could all be fired (thus saving the firm their salaries!).
+What remains true, however, is that models of investment that relax the assumption of perfect capital markets are much more difficult to work with – and harder to extract implications from – than models that assume capital markets are perfect.

-A testable result that generally emerges from these models, however, is that the amount of a firm’s investment depends on the amount of cash the firm has on hand with which to finance that investment.
+A testable result that generally emerges from models of capital market imperfections, however, is that the amount of a firm’s investment depends on the amount of cash the firm has on hand, with which it can finance that investment.

 2 Testing for the Failure of Modigliani-Miller